GoblinArchives/LiminalHorror/Deluxe Edition/Older Editions/Legacy Edition.md

 - **On a failure:** the player does not 	retain the spell, marks deprived and adds fatigued to their inventory.

 ### Spell Tables (adapted from Maze Rats)
+Here is an easy to use Spell Name Generator: [https://perchance.org/liminal-horror-spells](https://perchance.org/liminal-horror-spells)

 #### Step 1 - Spell Formula (2d6)